DylanMeeus/springboot_jwt_blog/_posts/2016-02-02-switching-from-social-logins-to-saml-in-minutes-with-auth0.markdown

 <iframe src="//fast.wistia.net/embed/iframe/2xrll0d056" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="640" height="400"></iframe>
 <script src="//fast.wistia.net/assets/external/E-v1.js" async></script>

-Today we'll talk about how easy it is to integrate SAML logins with Auth0.
+Today we'll talk about how easy it is to integrate SAML authentication with Auth0.

-So let's start with a hypothetical: you're building a SaaS product, and some of your enterprise customers want their employees to be able to access your product through Single Sign-On (SSO)...and their Identity Provider (IdP) happens to use SAML.
+So let's start with a hypothetical: you're building a SaaS product, and some of your enterprise customers want their employees to be able to access your product through Single Sign-On (SSO)...and their Identity Provider (IdP) happens to use SAML for authentication.

 SAML is a complex standard, and so implementing Federation yourself, even with [already existing libraries](https://www.npmjs.org/package/saml2-js) can be quite a nightmare, and require lots of code and maintennance.

-Luckily, Auth0 supports SAML login (you can even use [Lock](https://auth0.com/lock)) with just a few lines of code and some configuration.
+Luckily, Auth0 supports SAML authentication (you can even use [Lock](https://auth0.com/lock)) with just a few lines of code and some configuration.

-So what we're going to go over today is how to get that started and how easy it is to switch over to SAML from a social login provider like Google.
+So what we're going to go over today is how to get that started and how easy it is to switch over to SAML authentication from a social login provider like Google.

 First, we have an express implementation (you can read more about this in [our quickstart guide for Express](https://auth0.com/docs/quickstart/webapp/nodejs/)) of Auth0 logins.
 All I needed to do is include [passport.js](https://npmjs.org/package/passport) and [the Auth0 strategy](https://npmjs.org/package/passport-auth0).
 I then use these tools in my route to check that the user has logged in once Lock has redirected the app, and logged out once Lock's logout function has redirected me: